UAAP Season 85: Finals

+Awards

 Beach volleyball

 The UAAP Season 85 beach volleyball tournament began on November 19, 2022.
 The tournament venue is at the Sands SM by the Bay, SM Mall of Asia in Pasay, Metro Manila.
 University of the East is the tournament host.
 The format is a single round-robin in the elimination round, a single-elimination in the battle for third and a best-of-three series in the finals.